Inside The Fight For One Of The World's Biggest Antivirus Companies

 The KSN, launched in 2012, allows Kaspersky software to examine any potentially threatening file on a user’s computer and compare it with other cases across the network.
 Previous antivirus software worked locally on computers, comparing infected files to problems in the program’s database.
 Moving to a “cloud solution” allowed the company to analyze and neutralize new viruses before they spread, Kaspersky Lab has argued.

-But according to the former senior manager, who was involved with launching KSN, the product was referred to as “cyber-intelligence” inside the company.
+But according to the former senior manager, who was involved with launching KSN, the product was referred to as “cyberintelligence” inside the company.
 The system can be run manually from a remote location, he told Meduza, meaning an employee of the Kaspersky Lab can download any file from a computer on which KSN is installed without its owner’s knowledge.

 “It’s like an awesome kitchen knife that can be used for superbly slicing bread — or stabbing people,” the source said.